CoronaCriticalCare/Album_Maker/README.md

 # Media Tools Organizer

 A cross-platform Python GUI app for scanning, organizing, and cleaning photo/video folders.
-Built with 'tkinter', 'Pillow', and 'tkinterdnd2'.__builtins__
+Built with `tkinter`, `Pillow`, and `tkinterdnd2`.

 ---